South African Officials Plan to Rename Road Near US Embassy After Palestinian Terrorist

 JOHANNESBURG—Officials in South Africa’s biggest city, Johannesburg, have proposed renaming a major road after a Palestinian woman who was involved in the hijacking of passenger jets more than 50 years ago.

-Kenny Kunene, deputy leader of South Africa’s Patriotic Alliance party, which opposes the name change, told The Epoch Times the proposal is an attempt to “humiliate” the United States.
+Kenny Kunene, deputy leader of South Africa’s Patriotic Alliance party, which opposes the name change, told The Epoch Times that the proposal is an attempt to “humiliate” the United States.

 “If the name of Sandton Drive is changed to Leila Khaled Drive, American diplomats and officials across South Africa will be forced to reprint business cards and receive correspondence bearing the name of a terrorist who voices hatred against America,” Kunene said.